nimbusec-oss/nimbusec-plesk/src/DESCRIPTION.md

-**Paid Subscription Required**

-Nimbusec detects malware, defacements and blacklisting.
-With its extensive API and multi-user framework Nimbusec is fully integrated into your Plesk infrastructure and can even be offered as value added security service.
-Attractive re-selling programs for web hosters are available.

-Nimbusec's SPAM Shell, 0-Day root shell and CMS version detection capability protect your IP reputation, decrease unwanted traffic and reduce server load.
-As a hosting provider you can support your customers with pro-active help and use Nimbusec to remove malware infections fast.
-As a European product Nimbusec takes privacy seriously.
-Business data never leaves monitored servers and all functions are available without remote access rights.
+This extension monitors your website 24/7 and informs you immediately if it is hacked or tampered with - before your visitors are jeopardized and any damage can be done.
+It detects the following threats:

+- Malware
+- Backdoors and web shells
+- Defacement
+- Blacklisting
+- SSL certificate problems
+- Overdue CMS updates

-Please note, that for using this Plugin with Nimbusec, you require API credentials (API Key and API Secret) and a subscription of Nimbusec Website Security Monitor starting at 2€ per domain and month.
-These can be requested by e-mail from support@nimbusec.com.
-Find out more at (https://nimbusec.com/en/)
+**Note:** To start using this extension, you require API credentials (API Key and API Secret).
+To receive them:

+1. Contact sales@nimbusec.com.
+2. Receive Nimbusec Website Security Monitor subscription.
+The subscription can be
+    - Free.
+    - Paid, tailored to your requirements.
+3. Receive API credentials.